- There will be no lecture-free time this semester. Thus lectures and exams can also occur in summer (this semester lasts until the end of September)

 The summer semester 2020 is treated as a “neutral semester”, i.e. your entitlement period is extended by one semester if you still were within your entitlement period during winter semester 2019/20 or summer semester 2020.
 For more information follow this link:

 Until the end of semester distant learning is enforced.
-After the legally required close down, a limited number of lectures and exams could take place.
+After the legally required shut down, a limited number of lectures and exams could take place.
 Students are encouraged to stay at home as much as possible.

 What should I do if I think I am infected?